justin-p/ansible-terraform-template/README.md

 # Ansible Terraform Template

 Template that uses Ansible to call terraform to create a VM.
 Then Ansible uses the Terraform to provision the created VM.
-Currently this project supports 2 cloud providers, `digitalocean` and `hetnzer`.
+Currently this project supports 2 cloud providers, `digitalocean` and `hetzner`.
 Each cloud provider has 1 terraform to setup a singular VM.

 Intended to be a quick 'grab and go' for cases where: